 The summer course welcomes (research) master students, PhD students, post-docs, and professionals from various disciplines (e.g. behavioral genetics, economics, medicine, sociology, political sciences, and psychology) who are interested in learning state-of-the-art methods for genome-wide data analysis.

-For preliminary information about the programme, please find last year’s syllabus here.
+For information about the programme, please find this year’s syllabus here.

 A formal background in statistics or econometrics is required from students (at the level of a first-year course, in a graduate school or PhD program, in economics, psychology, or epidemiology) but, no formal training in genetics will be assumed.
 The course is taught in English and will be accessible to students from both in- and outside the Netherlands.